sitebay/docs/articles/products/platform/billing/guides/referral-program/index.md

 ---
 title: "Referral Program"
-description: "Learn how to join Site Bay's referral program and gain credits when you refer new users"
+description: "Learn how to join SiteBay's referral program and gain credits when you refer new users"
 published: 2024-04-17
 ---

-When you refer a new user to Site Bay through our referral program, both you and the new user can receive a promotional credit.
+When you refer a new user to SiteBay through our referral program, both you and the new user can receive a promotional credit.
 Here are the program details:

 -  **A new user receives a $100 60-day credit** when they sign up through a referral link.
 Before the credit is applied, they must add a valid payment method to their account.